kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 			-   server_gateway: folder has no description
 		-   use_cases: folder has no description
 			-   query_model: folder has no description
-	-   model: folder has no description
 	-   tests: folder has no description
 		-   run_test_server: folder has no description
 		-   use_cases: folder has no description
 -   persistent_storage: folder has no description
+	-   cpp_cache: folder has no description
 		-   cache_gateway: folder has no description
 			-   ts: folder has no description
 				-   utilities: folder has no description
-	-   cpp_cache: folder has no description
 		-   comand_line_parser: folder has no description
 		-   headers: folder has no description
 			-   classes: folder has no description